robjohnnoble/ggmuller/README.md

 ### Version history

+0.5.4: Fix a rare bug; add tip labels to trees.

 0.5.3: get_Muller_df now fills all columns when adding missing rows (issue #10); polygon edges now aren't drawn by default.

 0.5.2: Can cope with the special case of only one genotype.